 - undertake functional improvements, including expanding and improving the service area

-The project has been delayed due to COVID-19, and is expected to be complete in late 2020.
+The project has been delayed due to COVID-19, and is expected to be complete in summer 2021.